dmd-program/dmd-100-sp18/projects/narrative/develop-feedback.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

 1. Post the corresponding feedback to your assigned feedback group member's assignment submission as a **comment** in Studio.
 2. Combine all the feedback you've written and upload to this assignment's submission text field or upload a MS Word document.